MRU-COMP1502-2023/instructions/assignment_1.md

 In this assignment you will implement a game called Punto Banco (explained later).
 Your software will also save stats and balances for each player, and allow a user to generate reports based on this data.
 New players will be given a starting balance at their first game, and returning players will continue with their previous balance.

 ## Requirements
-Your program must have the following features and specifications:
+Your project must have the following features and specifications:

 <details>
   <summary><b>Data Storage</b></summary>